-The Media As “Opposition”?
+Media As “Opposition”?
 If Only Steve Bannon Were Right - The Globalist

 U.S. journalists used to feel the same way, portraying themselves as immensely proud of their job and even boastful about their influence and power, as a vital form of checks and balances inside the United States.

 (Incidentally, Bannon is also correct when speaking of the Democrats.
-At least until now, they have not really considered themselves as an opposition in the parliamentary sense when out of power, but rather as a party always very eager to try to go along and get along, in order to get its share of the spoils.)
+At least until now, they have not really considered themselves as an opposition in the parliamentary sense when out of power.
+They rather like to present themselves as a party that is always very eager to go along and get along, not least in order to get its share of the spoils.)

-In the U.S. debate, journalists are not the only people who seem puzzled by my perspective on the media as a kind of permanent opposition.
+In the United States, journalists aren’t the only people who seem puzzled by my perspective on the media as a kind of permanent opposition.

-I remember curious questions I received during Q&A events on C-SPAN, as to whether my understanding of the media — to be the political opposition to whoever is in power — reflected a proper view of the role for the media.
+I remember curious questions from college students I received during Q&A event broadcast on C-SPAN.
+They, too, had a hard time grasping that the proper understanding of the media is to be the political opposition to whoever is in power.

 Not just parties

-As I elaborated then, and still believe now, providing “opposition”, particularly in the sense of providing vocal constructive criticism, is not an exclusive function of political parties or the exclusive domain of party politics.
+As I elaborated then, and still believe now, providing “opposition”, particularly in the sense of providing vocal constructive criticism, is not an exclusive function of political parties or party politics.

-Indeed, the hardest situation for a journalist is when one of your own friends, folks that you studied with or that you know closely on a personal basis, serves in a high political office and is doing a bad job or making poor policy choices.
+Indeed, the hardest situation for a journalist is when one of your own friends, folks that you studied with or that you know closely on a personal basis, serves in a high political office.
+If they are doing a bad job or making poor policy choices, one has to call them out.

-You are even more responsible for calling them out.
-It is, in such cases, far removed from merely adding to the chorus against the party in government that you don’t favor politically.

 Of course, past Republican attempts to brand anyone not falling into line with their policies as being part of the “liberal media” has had an effect on journalists.
 They are hyper-sensitive on being so tagged.